ytyfeng/SelectiveProgressivePrompts/README.md

-# Progressive Prompts
+# Selective Progressive Prompts:

-**Our work on Progressive Prompts is accepted to ICLR 2023!** 🎉
+## Improve Forward Transfer by Selectively Concatenating Prompts from Prior Tasks in Continual Learning

+**Ty Feng, Raj Kunamaneni, Srivatsan Srikanth, Henry Chou**

-This repo includes an original implementation of Anastasia Razdaibiedina, Yuning Mao, Rui Hou, Madian Khabsa, Mike Lewis and Amjad Almahairi. ["Progressive Prompts: Continual Learning for Language Models"](https://arxiv.org/abs/2301.12314), ICLR 2023.
+We based our Selective Progressive Prompts implementation on the original Progressive Prompts implementation of Anastasia Razdaibiedina, Yuning Mao, Rui Hou, Madian Khabsa, Mike Lewis and Amjad Almahairi. ["Progressive Prompts: Continual Learning for Language Models"](https://arxiv.org/abs/2301.12314), ICLR 2023.

+### Our Selective Progressive Prompts Approach
+Instead of concatenating every prompt from prior tasks like what Progressive Prompts does, we perform cosine similarity check between each input embedding and the input embeddings from prior tasks.
+If there is at least one prior input embedding similar enough to the current input embedding, we would use the previously learned soft prompts when learning the current task.
+Otherwise, we would learn a separate prompt for the current task.
+We have a similarity_threshold parameter (default=0.7) that specifies when the model should concatenate previous prompts.
+Our approach should reduce the negative influence of prompts learned from irrelevant prior tasks when learning the current task.

+We used the T5 language model for our work.

+The following is from the Progressive Prompts repo:
 ### Table of contents
 * [Introduction](#star2-introduction)
 * [What's in this repository](#question-whats-in-this-repository)